Bear Grylls Fire Starter

 When don’t you need a good multitool?
 Useful for everyday occurrences and especially in survival situations, multitools are the bread and butter of any established EDC kit.
 Gerber is one of our all-time favorite brands for EDC items here at Gear Hungry, and with this one, they did it again.
 Gerber Dime Multitool can be applied to hundreds of survival situations, offering solutions and aid in more ways than you can think.
 Between the stainless steel build and light carry weight, you’re off to a good start.

 Ten tools, including spring-loaded pliers and a fine-edged blade, are yours to command.
 Expandable and able to contour to any situation, yet convenient enough to fold up small and slip into your EDC kit, or coin pocket of your jeans.
 This must-have item is critical to severe first-aid situations, minimize time spent on tedious tasks on the campsite, and give you the sense of security that you’re up for any challenge that nature throws your way.
+Definitely one of the best survival gifts you can get for your loved ones.

 Motorola LUMO150 Flashlight Lantern